 Use Mnemonic Devices

 Mnemonic devices are an excellent memory aid, and they apply very well to learning musical notes on the staff.
-Basically these devices assign a word to each letter on the musical staff, thereby making it easier for you to remember the notes:
+Basically these devices assign a word to each letter on the musical staff, thereby making it easier for you to remember the notes and memorize music:

 Might we suggest that a better device for the bass clef (moving from the bottom-up) is “Good Burritos Don’t Fall Apart” – but that’s a matter of personal preference.
 There are different devices for notes that exist on lines and notes that exist in spaces, but the only thing that really matters is that you learn to read the notes one way or another.